 Just because your new Time Capsule system is running doesn’t mean it works well.
 A couple of things to keep in mind.

 A third-party Time Capsule setup doesn’t have the support from Apple.
-Also, the router’s vendor can’t guarantee that it works well, either, since they don’t have full control of the Time Machine function.
+Also, the router’s vendor can’t guarantee that it works well, either, since they don’t have full control of the Time Machine function on your Mac.

 That said, it’s a good idea to do a test restore once in a while.
-You can choose to recover just one or two files to a new location to make sure the function works.
+You can choose to recover just one or two files to a new location to make sure the backups work.

 By the way, unless you use Wi-Fi 6, you should make the first backup using a wired connection.
-If that’s not possible, pick a time when you don’t use the computer — like before going to bed — to make sure you have the first successful backup via Wi-Fi.
+If that’s not possible, pick a time when you don’t use the computer — like before going to bed — to ensure you have the first successful backup via Wi-Fi.

 Finally, if you want to know which router makes the best Time Capsule alternatives, check out this regularly updated post on the best Wi-Fi routers that can also work as a mini NAS server.